-On May 10, 2024, the Company entered into a side letter (the "Consultant Agreement Side Letter") to a Consultant Agreement with Camden Capital LLC ("Camden"), dated January 10, 2023.
-Pursuant to the Consultant Agreement Side Letter: (a) effective as of February 21, 2024 until the earlier of seven calendar days following the date of a Financing Transaction (as defined in the Consultant Agreement Side Letter) or December 15, 2024, Camden agreed that the Company would not be obligated to pay in cash unpaid fees pursuant to the Consultant Agreement of \$131,867.81 (the "Outstanding Liability"); and (b) in order to document the Outstanding Liability, the Company agreed to issue to Camden a promissory note in the principal amount of \$131,867.81, effective as of May 10, 2024 (the "Camden Promissory Note").
-The Camden Promissory Note matures on December 15, 2024, of if earlier to occur, seven calendar days following the Company's closing of a public or private offering or other financing or capital-raising transaction of any kind.
+On May 10, 2024, The Board of the Company entered into appointed Francis Knuettel II as a side letter (the "Consultant Agreement Side Letter") member of the Board, effective August 12, 2024, to a Consultant Agreement with Camden Capital LLC ("Camden"), dated January 10, 2023.
+Pursuant to fill an existing vacancy on the Consultant Agreement Side Letter: (a) effective as of February 21, 2024 Board.
+Mr. Knuettel will serve on the Board until the earlier next annual meeting of seven calendar days following the date stockholders of a Financing Transaction (as defined in the Consultant Agreement Side Letter) or December 15, 2024, Camden agreed that the Company would not be obligated to pay in cash unpaid fees pursuant to the Consultant Agreement of \$131,867.81 (the "Outstanding Liability"); and (b) in order to document the Outstanding Liability, the Company agreed to issue to Camden a promissory note in the principal amount of \$131,867.81, effective as of May 10, 2024 (the "Camden Promissory Note").
+The Camden Promissory Note matures on December 15, 2024, of if until his successor is elected and qualified, or otherwise, until his earlier to occur, seven calendar days following the Company's closing of a public death, resignation or private offering or other financing or capital-raising transaction of any kind.
 The principal amount of the Camden Promissory Note accrues interest at a rate of 4.86% per annum.

-Any fees due on or after February 21, 2024 under the Consultant Agreement would be paid in cash in accordance with the Consultant Agreement.
+Any fees due on or after February 21, 2024 under the Consultant Agreement would be paid in cash removal in accordance with the Consultant Agreement, Company's bylaws.

-On May 11, 2024, the Company entered into an employment agreement, effective as of May 1, 2024, with Mr. Knuettel (the "Employment Agreement").
-Pursuant to the terms of the Employment Agreement, Mr. Knuettel agreed to serve as the Company's Chief Executive Officer and President, Chief Financial and Strategy Officer, Treasurer and Secretary, in consideration for an annualized salary of \$410,000.
+On May 11, 2024, the Company entered into an employment agreement, effective as of May 1, 2024, with Mr. Knuettel, (the "Employment Agreement").
+Pursuant to the terms of the Employment Agreement, Mr. Knuettel agreed to serve 58, will continue in his roles as the Company's Chief Executive Officer and President, Chief Financial and Strategy Officer, Treasurer and Secretary, Secretary.
+Biographical information about Mr. Knuettel is contained in consideration the Company's Annual Report on Form 10-K for an annualized salary the year ended December 31, 2023 filed with the SEC on April 16, 2024 (the "Annual Report").

+There are no arrangements or understandings between Mr. Knuettel and any other persons pursuant to which he was appointed as a member of \$410,000.
 The Employment Agreement provides for a signing bonus of \$56,666.00.
 The Employment Agreement contemplates an annual cash bonus, as determined by the Board in its sole discretion and in good faith.
 The target cash bonus is 50% of Mr. Knuettel's annualized salary and will be based on achievement of performance goals and objectives determined by the Board.
-The Board may increase the cash bonus in recognition of performance in excess of the performance objectives.
-Any cash bonus will be paid if Mr. Knuettel remains employed on the date of payment, which will be no later than March 15 of the year following the year to which the cash bonus relates.
+The Board may increase He also advised the cash bonus in recognition of performance in excess of the performance objectives.
+Any cash bonus will be paid if Mr. Knuettel remains employed on the date of payment, which will be Company that he has no later than March 15 of the year following the year to which the cash bonus relates.